 Why is Cardiac Muscle Function Important?

 Cardiac muscle function is important to the human body because it pumps blood through the body.
 Without it, a person would die.
-Cardiac muscles are made up of special cells called myocytes that can contract and relax by alternate phases.
-Cardiac muscle is an important part of the human body because it pumps blood through the body without it, a person would die.
-Cardiac muscles are made up of special cells called myocytes that can contract and relax in an alternating cycle.
+Cardiac muscles are made up of special cells called myocytes that can contract and relax in alternate phases.
+The cardiac muscle is an important part of the human body because it pumps blood through the body without it, a person would die.
+Cardiac muscles are made up of special cells called cardiomyocytes that can contract and relax in an alternating cycle.

 Where are cardiac muscles found?

-Cardiac muscles are found in the lining of the heart and in the walls of the blood vessels.
+Cardiac muscles are found in the lining of the heart.

 Explore other fascinating topics by registering at BYJU’S Biology.